Am0031/javascript-algorithms/other/objects.md

 17. Write a JavaScript function to check whether an object contains given property.

 18. Write a JavaScript function to check whether a given value is a DOM element.

+Other questions:

+A. Write a JavaScript function to double all values in an object made of items and their price.
+Sample object:
+prices: {
+banana: 1,
+orange: 2,
+meat: 4,
+}
+Expected output:
+prices: {
+banana: 2,
+orange: 4,
+meat: 8,
+}